Recruiting now! Applications close 23 May 2025. Apply now

 You can confirm your Aboriginal or Torres Strait Islander heritage

-To confirm your heritage, show us a certified copy of your Certificate of Aboriginality.
+To confirm your heritage, you will need to show us a certified copy of your Certificate of Aboriginality.

 If you don’t have this, you can download and fill in the following form from the Queensland Government website.
 Part A of the form asks you to make a statutory declaration.
-You can ask a registered Aboriginal and Torres Strait Islander corporation to fill in Part B.
+You will need a registered Aboriginal and Torres Strait Islander corporation to fill in Part B.

 Declaration and Confirmation of Aboriginal and/or Torres Strait Islander Status form [PDF]